 At the conclusion of voir dire, the court will hear arguments about strikes for cause, and the judge may inquire further into the biases of potential jurors.
 Then, the judge will give both sides 5-10 minutes to develop peremptory strikes.

 Once the judge rules on all the strikes for cause and receives the peremptory strikes, jury selection will be finalized.
-The judge will begin with juror number one and take the first twelve (or six in county courts), potential jurors—excluding jurors struck from the jury pool.
+The judge will begin with juror number one and take the first twelve, or six in county courts, potential jurors – excluding jurors struck from the jury pool.
 Sometimes the judge will also choose an alternate, particularly if the trial is long.
-At that point, the judge will excuse the jurors that were not selected.
+At that point, the judge will excuse the jurors which were not selected.
 The judge will then swear in the jury and provide them with basic instructions.

 Jury trials proceed in the same manner as bench trials, but there are a few key differences.

 Like a bench trial, lawyers make opening statements at the start of a jury trial.
 The petitioner (the party that filed first) makes the first opening statement.
 The respondent can then either make an opening statement or reserve.
 Most lawyers make an opening statement after the petitioner’s opening statement.

 After opening statements, the petitioner introduces his or her evidence.
 The respondent can question witnesses the petitioner calls and introduce exhibits through those witnesses, but the petitioner decides which witnesses get called and in what order.
 At the conclusion of the petitioner’s case in chief, the petitioner will rest.